 Finish: long, warm & flavorful – rich vanilla, toasted caramel, charred oak, herbal & floral spice, cinnamon, clove tobacco, sweet/zesty pepper, orange liqueur, traces of minerality

-Overall: Yet another fine example of the beauty of dusty Wild Turkey bourbon.
+Overall: Yet another fine example of the beauty of vintage Wild Turkey bourbon.
 There’s intensity and density in its notes, but it never overwhelms nor confounds the senses.
-This is in many ways the essence of American whiskey from decades past – unique complexity achieved without the need for a high bottling proof (primarily due to a lower barrel-entry proof).
+This is in many ways the essence of American whiskey from decades past – unique complexity achieved without the need for a high bottling proof (primarily due to a low barrel-entry proof).
 Add to that the absence of chill filtration and various contributing factors (like notably older whiskey in common everyday batches) and you end up with a product that’s impractical and/or preventatively costly to recreate today.

-As for this particular 1974 Wild Turkey 101 8-year, it’s not the best dusty I’ve ever had, but it’s certainly no slouch of a pour either.
+As for this particular 1974 Wild Turkey 101 Eight-Year, it’s not the best dusty I’ve ever had, but it’s no slouch of a pour either.
 All of the typical dusty Turkey notes are found here in one phase or another (nose, taste, finish).
 There’s also a slight minerality that I’ve picked up before in older bottles of Wild Turkey 101 (1979 and 1989 immediately come to mind).
-I wouldn’t go so far as to call it Dickel’s signature “Flintstone vitamin” note, but it borders it.
+I wouldn’t go so far as to call it George Dickel’s signature “Flintstone vitamin” note, but it borders it.
 Maybe “Dickel-esque” in some ways?
 Regardless, it’s there and frankly, I like it.
 It gives this pour character and balances out some of the sweeter notes.
 In fact, this may be the most balanced dusty Turkey I’ve ever tasted.
 Truly an exquisite bourbon and I wish it could never end.

 Rating: 4.5/5 🦃